jaredpalmer/razzle/website/pages/deployment-options/azure.md

 creds=($(az webapp deployment list-publishing-profiles --name $webappname --resource-group myResourceGroup \
 --query "[?contains(publishMethod, 'ZipDeploy')].[publishUrl,userName,userPWD]" --output tsv))

-# Use cURL to perform FTP upload.
-You can use any FTP tool to do this instead.
+# Use cURL to perform http zip upload.
+You can use any http tool to do this instead.
 curl -X POST -u ${creds[1]}:${creds[2]} --data-binary @"site.zip" https://${creds[0]}/api/zipdeploy

 # Copy the result of the following command into a browser to see the static HTML site.